ngauthier/oo-web-go-post/post.md

-# Object Oriented Web Applications in Go
+# Refactoring Go's Web Server Hello World

-The first thing a web developer first does when they try out a new language is to make a Hello World web application.
-The simple example in Go is pretty straightforward, but it can be hard to grow it to suit the needs of a larger web application.
+The first thing a web developer does when they try out a new language is to make a Hello World web application.
+The simple example in Go is pretty straightforward, but it can be hard to grow to suit the needs of a larger web application.
 In this post we'll take the canonical hello world go web app example and refactor it twice into a solution that's much easier to work with in the long run.

 # Part 1: Hello World